 The home row is the foundation of touch typing.
 Place your fingers on ASDF (left hand) and JKL; (right hand).
-Every key on the keyboard is reached from this position.
+Every key on the keyboard is reached by stretching from this position, then returning immediately.

-💡 Tip: Most keyboards have small bumps on F and J — that's your guide to find home row without looking.
+💡 Most keyboards have small bumps on F and J — that's your tactile guide to home row without ever looking down.

 2. STOP LOOKING AT THE KEYBOARD

-This is the single biggest habit that holds people back.
+This is the single biggest habit holding people back.
 Looking at the keyboard breaks your flow and prevents muscle memory from forming.
 Cover your hands with a cloth if you have to — just stop peeking.
+The discomfort lasts about a week.
+The payoff lasts a lifetime.

 3. PRACTICE DAILY — EVEN 10 MINUTES HELPS

-💡 Tip: Use TypingBIRDS Daily Challenge mode — it gives you a new practice session every day automatically.
+💡 TypingBIRDS has a Daily Challenge mode — a new practice session every day so you never repeat the same text twice.

 4. ACCURACY FIRST, SPEED SECOND

-Beginners make the mistake of typing as fast as possible.
-This builds bad habits.
+Beginners make the mistake of typing as fast as possible and building bad habits.
 Instead, focus on hitting every key correctly.
 Speed comes naturally once accuracy is solid.

 - Target 95%+ accuracy before trying to increase speed